 It is possible to target treatment from the very beginning.
-In conventional health care practice, the relapse rate for addictive and emotional disorders is disgraceful and unnecessary.
-In the interest of saving time and money, misunderstood emotional conflict, spiritual distress, and relationship and adjustment problems are met with an official diagnosis and drug treatment to mask the symptoms.
+The relapse rate for addictive and emotional disorders is disgraceful and unnecessary.
+In the interest of saving time and money, misunderstood emotional conflict, spiritual distress, relationship and adjustment problems are met with an official diagnosis and drug treatment to mask the symptoms.
 The result is identified as “effective treatment”.
 It is not.
-Often it represents the more profitable alternative.

 If you have an interest in learning more about the use of astrology as an adjunctive enhancement to your current practice let me know.
 Informations sessions will be scheduled for the fall.